github/git-sizer/README.md

 Is your Git repository bursting at the seams?

-`git-sizer` computes various size metrics for a Git repository, flagging those that might cause you problems or inconvenience.
+`git-sizer` computes various size metrics for a local Git repository, flagging those that might cause you problems or inconvenience.
 For example:

 * Is the repository too big overall?
 Ideally, Git repositories should be under 1 GiB, and (without special handling) they start to get unwieldy over 5 GiB.
 Big repositories take a long time to clone and repack, and take a lot of disk space.
 Suggestions: